nida78/wp-wiki-tooltip/README.md

 1. Upload the Wiki tooltip plugin to your blog,
 2. Activate it,
+3. Create at least one Wiki base and review the global options on the settings page
-3. Add some shortcodes to your Posts and Pages, and
+4. Add some shortcodes to your Posts and Pages, and
-4. See nice and helpful tooltips where ever you like
+5. See nice and helpful tooltips where ever you like

 # Screenshots